 - Create a menu that reflects your brand: Your menu should reflect your brand personality and values and be consistent with the brand logo, typography, visuals, and values.
 If your restaurant is known for its farm-to-table cuisine, it would be a good idea to flaunt locally sourced ingredients in your menu.

 - Price strategically: Price your menu items strategically to appeal to your target audience.
-Based on the ideal customer research, you will have all the information you need, including the median income.
+With insights from your ideal customer research, including median income, you’ll have the necessary information to set effective menu pricing.

 - Test and adjust: Test your menu with a small group of customers before launching it.
 Collect feedback and make adjustments as needed.
 Use this feedback to continuously refine and improve your menu.
 This includes both plates and their prices.